rapidfish/personnummer/README.md

 # Personnummer API

-## Java API to verify- or calculate Swedish Personnummer
+## Java API to handle Swedish Personnummer

 * Automatic validation of checksum, directly when parsing, of strings with Personnummer